D8N1/Note-to-AI/README.md

 5. **🔍 Discover**: Semantic search across your entire knowledge base reveals hidden patterns

 ### Why This Matters
-- **Privacy First**: Everything happens locally.
-Your thoughts never leave your device.
+- **Privacy First**: Protected by Signal's proven encryption suite - your thoughts are secured in transit and processed locally.
 - **Intelligence Amplification**: Transform scattered thoughts into structured knowledge
 - **Effortless Capture**: Use the app you already have (Signal) as your input interface
 - **Professional Output**: Generate executive-level briefings from casual voice notes